Essential exercise games & toys for fine motor milestones

 This stimulates a whole lot of motor skills and the older they are, the more they can help with the assembly.

-For example, we have here a range of free fun games and printables for practicing fine motor skills, which also includes fun finger puppets so you can print them out.
+For example, in our newsletter we have a series of free fun games and printables for practicing fine motor skills, which also include fun finger puppets so you can print them out.

 Another fun game for the little ones is to practice drawing lines:

 A few easy games for at home are:

 - Give a pile of clothes or small items of laundry and hang them up with clothespins.
 Some force is required to squeeze open the pegs.
 Teach them how to open the clothespin and hang up the laundry.
 It gets even more fun when you turn it into a competition!

 - Spray some shaving cream on the table.
 The child can 'write' all kinds of patterns in this

 - You take a colander and a package of spaghetti, put the colander upside down and let your child put the spaghetti through the holes of the colander.

 - Thread a necklace of macaroni or breakfast loops with your child